brimdata/zed/docs/tutorials/zq-primer.md

 First, we need to grab the data.
 You can use `curl` for this or you can just use `zq` as `zq` can take URLs in addition to file name arguments.
-This command will grap descriptions of first 30 PRs created in the public `zed` repository and place it in a file called `prs.json`:
+This command will grab descriptions of first 30 PRs created in the public `zed` repository and place it in a file called `prs.json`:
 ```
 zq -f json https://api.github.com/repos/brimdata/zed/pulls\?state\=all\&sort\=desc\&per_page=30 > prs.json